geeofree/geeofree/src/blogs/ts-basics.md

 ```

 Here we assign the variable `name` to a `string` type.
 If
-we reassign this to a different type value, say the number
+we reassign this to a value of a different type, say the number
 `5`, TypeScript will show an error:

 ```ts